A word about our recommendations:

 Bluebridge Sleeper Service, just incredibly handy when you’re crossing from Wellington to Picton.
-For $40 you get a cabin with 2 single beds ($30 for a single) and an ensuite shower/toilet.
+For $40 on top of your crossing fare you get a cabin with 2 single beds ($30 for a single) and an ensuite shower/toilet.
 You board at around 11pm and land at 6am, perfect for breakfast in Kaikoura and gaining several hours to get further down the South Island, not to mention a really cheap night’s accommodation.
 Not available on Saturdays or from Picton to Wellington.

 SH1B, Gordonton: The Firepot Cafe will not disappoint, we stopped for brunch again this morning and Every Single Customer went back up to the counter to thank the staff and say how much they enjoyed it before they left.
 It really is that good!